it2secure/dns/README.md

 # dns
-It is a program about "DNS" in PYTHON.
+It is a shell about "DNS" in PYTHON.